lacyyy/DZMonitor/README.md

 ***Use at your own risk!***

 Another obvious reason not to use DZMonitor: **You shouldn't download programs from strangers on the internet, possibly containing malware.** It would be best if someone you trust recommends DZMonitor.
-If you've got IT skills, you can check the source code for malicious content and compile it for yourself, completely making sure.
+If you're able to, you can check the source code for malicious content and compile it for yourself, completely making sure.
 That's why I published the source code along with the precompiled windows EXE.

 # Download and Installation
 1. [Download DZMonitor for Windows 64bit](https://github.com/lacyyy/DZMonitor/releases/latest)